-What Is a Serious Drug Offense?
+What Is a Serious Drug Offense in Orange County, CA?
 When compared to the possession of a drug or paraphernalia for a drum, trafficking drugs or manufacturing drugs are more serious crimes.
 Delivering an illegal drug is a crime under both state and federal laws.
 Manufacturing a drug can result in both fines and prison time.
 The reason trafficking is more serious is because it typically involves transporting a large amount of substances.

-Drug dealing typically isn’t considered as dangerous as trafficking since it involves the sale of drugs on a smaller scale.
+Drug dealing in Orange County typically isn’t considered as dangerous as trafficking since it involves the sale of drugs on a smaller scale.
 Since drug dealing is generally associated with a single person selling a small amount, the punishment is often less severe than for those selling significant amounts.

 For example, selling a small amount of a drug might hold fines of up to $250,000 and a prison sentence of five years, but selling much more could lead to 10 or more years in prison and a steeper fine.